Skip to content

 By | Published | No Comments

 There’s a tree split down the middle in the new mural at the Sonia Gutierrez Campus of the Carlos Rosario International Public Charter School in Northeast D.C.
-One side has a moon and dark colored leaves, representing night; the other a sun, symbolizing day.
-Out of its canopy sprout the heads of a man and a woman, and a child.
+One side has a moon and dark-colored leaves, representing night; the other has a sun, symbolizing day.
+Out of its canopy sprout the heads of a man, a woman and a child.
 Balanced on their heads is a basket of fruit and vegetables, representing the responsibilities people share.
 Around the trunk spirals a snake, signifying protection of both tree and human.

 D.C. artist Frida Larios and student artist Musah Swallah working on the mural.
 Photos by Bailey Kroner.